Singletons for Simpletons: Revisiting Windowed Backoff using Chernoff Bounds: Introduction

-In contrast, for the batched-arrivals setting, the makespan of backoff algorithms with monotonically-increasing window sizes has been analyzed in~\cite{BenderFaHe05}, and with packets of different sizes in~\cite{bender:heterogeneous}.
-A windowed, but non-monotonic backoff algorithm which is asymptotically optimal in the batched-arrival setting is provided in~\cite{Gereb-GrausTsa92,GreenbergL85,FernandezAntaMoMu13}.
+In contrast, for a batch of packets, backoff algorithms with monotonically-increasing window sizes has been analyzed in~\cite{BenderFaHe05}, and with packets of different sizes in~\cite{bender:heterogeneous}.
+A windowed, non-monotonic backoff algorithm that is asymptotically optimal for a batch of packets is provided in~\cite{Gereb-GrausT92,GreenbergL85,FernandezAntaMoMu13}.

 A related problem is {\it contention resolution}, which addresses the time until the first packet succeeds~\cite{willard:loglog,nakano2002,FinemanNW16,fineman:contention}.
 This has close ties to the well-known problem of leader election (for examples, see~\cite{ChangKPWZ17,Chang:2018:ECB:3212734.3212774}).